DanielEvansLab/DanielEvansLab.github.io/funding.md

 group: navigation
 ---

-> This project is funded by NIH grant U24AG051129 awarded by the National Intitute on Aging (NIA).
+> This project is funded by NIH grant U24AG051129 awarded by the National Institute on Aging (NIA).

 ![nia](/public/images/nia_logo80.jpg){: .center-image }